IIT-Web-Application-Development/report-card/README.md

 # report-card
-This app will let students(users) grade their teachers and add comments Testing
+This app will let students(users) grade their teachers and add comments.